 As mentioned above, AM Best operates using a single global policy framework.
 However, further to the publication of ESMA's revised endorsement guidelines in July 2018, a gap analysis exercise was undertaken to identify where the requirements of the EU Credit Rating Agency Regulation were different from AM Bests' policies and procedures.
-As a result, some policies and procedures were updated to ensure that when ratings start to be endorsed by AMB-EU into the EU these are issued in line with standards that either directly reflect the requirements of the CRAR regulation or are "as stringent as" such requirements.
+As a result, some policies and procedures were updated to ensure that ratings endorsed by AMB-EU into the EU are issued in line with standards that either directly reflect the requirements of the CRAR regulation or are "as stringent as" such requirements.

-Additionally, AMB-EU has developed an Endorsement Procedure that captures ongoing assurance mechanisms aiming at ensuring that once this entity starts endorsing ratings they comply with the required standards.
+Additionally, AMB-EU has developed an Endorsement Procedure that captures ongoing assurance mechanisms aimed at ensuring that the endorsed ratings comply with the required standards.
 This is planned to be delivered through three key steps:

-- Verification that the Policies and Procedures employed by the third country CRA meet appropriate standards; - Analysis of a range of Management Information to enable the AMB-EU Compliance Officer to monitor compliance on an ongoing basis; and - Specific Assurance testing by both the AMBRS and AMB-EU Compliance function.
+- Verification that the Policies and Procedures employed by the third country CRA meet appropriate standards; - Analysis of a range of Management Information to enable the AMB-EU Compliance Officer to monitor compliance on an ongoing basis; and - Specific assurance testing by both the AMBRS and AMB-EU Compliance function.

 On an annual basis, the AMB-EU Compliance Officer will produce a report for the AMB-EU Board that provides an overview of the activity performed to demonstrate compliance with ESMA's endorsement guidelines.
-As mentioned earlier in this report, further to the Withdrawal Agreement between the United Kingdom and the European Union, AMBERS will continue to be the vehicle to endorse ratings into the EU up until 31 December 2020 and consequently AMB-EU does not intend to endorse ratings during 2020.
+As mentioned earlier in this report, AMB-EU started endorsing ratings into the EU further to the end of the Brexit transition period, on the 1 January 2021 at 00:00 CET.